apache/cloudstack-documentation/source/adminguide/accounts.rst

 ..
 Note:: While user configures 2FA, verification of the 2FA code is must to complete the process.

-Admin has the capability to mandate 2FA for users.
-When a new user is created ``mandate.user.two.factor.authentication`` setting will be used to enable 2FA for the user.
-In that case user must configure 2FA during the first login into CloudStack.
+The admin has the capability to mandate 2FA for users.
+The setting ``mandate.user.2fa`` is used to enable 2FA for the user.
+In that case the user must configure 2FA during their first login into CloudStack.

-User's first login page to configure 2FA looks like below,
+The user's first login page to configure 2FA looks like the below,

 .. image:: /_static/images/configure-2fa-at-login-page.png
    :width: 400px